Have you been planning to take your alcohol business online? Or, perhaps build a new mobile app that could be the next Uber for Alcohol?

-To add, studies have discovered some underlying trends which are triggering these sales on a global level are listed below:
+In addition, studies have discovered some underlying trends that are triggering these sales on a global level are listed below:

 - As per a report, 47% of millennials prefer to drink at home, while 28% feel it is too much effort to head out to a local store to buy drinks.